tech-learning-collective/tech-learning-collective.github.io/_events/event-2019-12-14-hackers-next-door-an-infosec-conference.md

     - Shift-CTRL Space
     - Tech Learning Collective
     - Surveillance Technology Oversight Project
+    - Tor Project
+    - Ari Melenciano
+    - No New Jails NYC
+    - CyPurr Collective
 teaser: Hackers Next Door is an open-to-the-public information security conference featuring invitation-only presentations by the best of the tri-state area’s cybersecurity trainers, privacy rights advocacy groups, and their constituencies.
 ---